 21.18 Savings and investment are core input for growth of out put and employment.
-High rate of domestic savings and adequate mobilization of resources are essential requisites for macro - economic stability of the State.
+High rate of domestic savings and adequate mobilization of resources are essential requisites for macro-economic stability of the State.
 This necessitates significant and sustained reductions in the revenue and fiscal deficit of Government.
 There is need to increase public savings and reduce the deficit by augmenting tax and non-tax revenue.
 Steps are also necessary to curb low priority expenditure and to enhance the financial efficiency of public enterprises.
 The State has been addressing this resolutely through ongoing fiscal reform process.
-The strategy of large scale private sector participation in many economic sectors during 10th Plan period is expected to accelerate the process of economic development and reduce the level of poverty in the State to a great extent in the coming vears.
+The strategy of large scale private sector participation in many economic sectors during 10th Plan period has accelerated the process of economic development and reduce the level of poverty in the State to a great extent.